ibrahim0809/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

     "Subnets": [
       {
 ```

-# Remove kubeapi-vip reservations for all networks except NMN
-Self explanatory.
-This endpoint now exists only on the NMN.

 # Update uai_macvlan in NMN ranges and uai_macvlan VLAN
 Self explanatory.
 Ranges are used for the addresses of UAIs.